wimols/wimols.github.io/_posts/2020-11-24-avebury-part-four.md

 <span style="color: blue;">The West Kennet Long Barrow</span>.

 One kilometre further south is West Kennet Long Barrow.
 Such a Long Barrow is an older and elongated burial mound, 100 m long and 20 m wide.
-So this is a real burial mound that was put into use around 3700 BC:
+This is therefore a real and exceptionally large burial mound that was put into use around 3700 BC.
+The people had put a lot of effort into agriculture and they had settled in the area.
+The tomb may have served for 1,000 years:
 * In front of the entrance there is a <u>small open space</u> where people probably gathered, before the burial took place.
 * The narrow entrance is marked by <u>3 huge megaliths</u>.
+The transport and creation of these stones certainly posed enormous problems to the people of the day.
+For some, it's kind of an exercise for what was to come in Avebury and Stonehenge.
-* Inside, 5 stone rooms were decorated.
-Afterwards, everything was <u>covered</u> with tons of sand.
+* Inside, 5 stone rooms were furnished, accessible via a corridor.
+Afterwards, everything was <u>covered</u> with tons of sand and the hill was sealed and abandoned.

+Lucrative and minor grave violations probably happened during the Roman period.
+Multiple coins found prove this.
+Real archaeological research and therefore excavations date back to the mid-19th century and the mid-20th century.

-Traces of at least 35 different individuals were found in those chambers.
+Traces of at least 40 different individuals were found in those chambers.
 It's possible that each room represented some kind of social status.
 Everything is emptied and one can take a look inside freely.

 The Barrow exhibits an east-west orientation and the connection with the sunrise/sunset can be made.